 The following is a comprehensive overview of what happens to the individual between death and rebirth, according to the teachings of Theosophy.

 Some of these concepts may seem quite complex at first and their clear comprehension will necessitate careful reading and thoughtful study.
-There are people who claim that true spiritual teaching should be perfectly simple but this is ludicrous…since natural, material, exoteric science is highly complex, complicated, and detailed, it stands to reason that spiritual, esoteric science must be equally as complex and detailed, if not more so, because it is dealing with the inner processes of the working of the Universe.
+There are people who claim that true spiritual teaching should be perfectly simple, basic, and immediately easily comprehensible by everyone but if one stops to think about it this is actually quite a ludicrous idea . . . since natural, material, exoteric science is highly complex, complicated, and detailed, it stands to reason that spiritual, esoteric science must be equally as complex and detailed, if not more so, because it is dealing with the inner processes of the working of the Universe.

 Where books are quoted from and page numbers given, these are the editions published by Theosophy Company and available from the United Lodge of Theosophists.

 In a number of these excerpts, the Seven Principles of the human constitution are referred to simply by their corresponding enumeration.
 This is one of the central and most vitally important teachings of Theosophy, giving, as it does, the key to the Mystery of Man.
 We can explain briefly here that the 7th Principle is Atman (our divine part), the 6th Principle is Buddhi (our spiritual part), the 5th Principle is Manas (our intellectual part), the 4th Principle is Kama (our passional part), the 3rd Principle is Prana (our vital part), the 2nd Principle is Linga Sharira (our astral part), and the 1st Principle is Sthula Sharira (our physical material part).
 For a clearer but still simplified explanation of these, please see the article titled The Sevenfold Nature of Man.